ramAdam/gdx-ai-demo/README.md

 gradle desktop:run

-Modify build.gradle in desktop folder to run different test, uncomment the test you want to run
+Modify build.gradle in desktop folder to run different test, uncomment the test to run it.

 I have taken these test from the main gdx-ai repository.
 Have a look at their main repository "gdx-ai"